Earth Notes: MHRV (Mechanical Heat-Recovery Ventilation) and HR25H ReviewUpdated 2019-09-29 13:38 GMT.

 2012-01-30: in an exchange with 'djh' on GBF it turns out that tickle mode is giving us ~0.1ACH (air change per hour, for the whole house rather than just upstairs) and the (noisy) boost mode gets closer to the ≥0.3ACH suggested as 'adequate'.

-(UK regs may require 0.44ACH and PHPP says that DIN 1946 Part 6 requires a min of 30 m^3/h/person, min 0.3ACH, or about 8 of the the HR25Hs on trickle for this house, but there was also a suggestion that ~0.6ACH was the maximum even with MHRV that avoids unacceptable heat losses.)
+UK regs may require 0.44ACH and PHPP says that DIN 1946 Part 6 requires a minimum of 30m^3/h/person, minimum 0.3ACH, or ~8 of the the HR25Hs on trickle for this house.
+But there was also a suggestion that ~0.6ACH was the maximum even with MHRV that avoids unacceptable heat losses.
+My estimate from our experience is about 6l/s/person or 22m^3/h/person would be enough: not far off.

 This is against the backdrop of a presumably-still-leaky house, but as djh puts it clearly too humid and "in mite & mold territory".
 So I have to work out where to go from here to improve ventilation without ruining heating performance.